Techtonica/curriculum/networking-computing/intro-to-dns-ip.md

 ### Check for Understanding

-Form small groups and answer these questions to assess your own understanding:
+Chat with your pair partner for the day and answer these questions to assess your own understanding:

 - how does DNS work?
 - What happens when you enter a website in your browser search bar?